ferstar/blog/content/post/issue-42.md

             replace(file)
 ```

-2. Like most open source projects, we also use [pylint](http://pylint.pycqa.org/) to check the code style, I copied the template and wrote a custom checker:
+2. Like most Python projects, we also use [pylint](http://pylint.pycqa.org/) to check the code style, I copied the template and wrote a custom checker:

 ```python
 """file: py3_style_checker.py"""